-Students must have completed at least two professional streams in the Bachelor of Biomedical Science programme and at least the foundation unit of the third stream.
+Students must have completed at least two professional streams in the Bachelor of Biomedical Science or Bachelor of Laboratory Medicine programmes and at least the foundation unit of the third stream.

-The School of Health Sciences strongly recommends students enrolled in the Bachelor of Biomedical Science program are vaccinated against Hepatitis B prior to commencing placement.
+The School of Health Sciences strongly recommends students enrolled in the Bachelor of Biomedical Science or Bachelor of Laboratory Medicine program are vaccinated against Hepatitis B prior to commencing placement.
 Please note that students may not be able to undertake this unit, which is a compulsory unit, without providing evidence of vaccination.

 Some practicum placements may be outside normal university semesters.
 Costs associated with undertaking placement (eg accommodation, travel) are expected to be covered by the students.